ensdomains/ens-app-v3/test-environment/README.md

 ## Updating the graph-node dataset

+Generally, you will want to set a graft variable in the `subgraph.yaml` file for the subgraph.
+You can find more about the ENS subgraph [here](https://github.com/ensdomains/ens-subgraph).
+You'll also documentation for grafting available [here](https://thegraph.com/docs/en/developer/create-subgraph-hosted/#grafting-onto-existing-subgraphs).

 To update the graph-node dataset, the BLOCK_HEIGHT variable must be changed within the `.env` file.
+It should be set to the same value as the graft block.

 If the dataset is a dependency for a local test, you will need to first let your local graph-node dataset update so that your test can pass.